Your Village: What is the construction project behind Big Grove Brewery and Taproom? | Little Village

 “What are they building west of Big Grove?
 A pond?” — Richard, Iowa City, via Facebook

-“It’s going to be a city park,” said Richard Yapp of the Iowa City Department of Neighborhood and Development Services.
+“It’s going to be a city park,” said John Yapp of the Iowa City Department of Neighborhood and Development Services.
 “What they’re doing right now is regrading it for wetlands restoration.”

 The construction is the first phase of the Riverfront Crossings Park.
 Five acres of wetlands bordering the Iowa River and Ralston Creek are being restored in the area behind Big Grove Brewery and Taproom, which is on Gilbert Street near Highway 6.
 There will be a boardwalk trail through the wetlands, and an area that allows visitors to explore Ralston Creek.
 A play area incorporated into the natural setting will eventually be added.

-Note: Update: A previous version of this story incorrectly referred to John Yapp as Richard Yapp.
-Little Village regrets this error.